scarsty/mlcc/readme.md

 # fmt1

 A simple substitute of std::format.

 If you cannot stand the neglect of Clang and GCC, maybe you can try it.

+It also provide the formatter of vector and map to use is C++20.

 # PotConv